World number one Scheffler sets US Open target

 South African MJ Daffue qualified outright ahead of Hardy at Springfield, and he looked like striking out in front at Brookline after carding four birdies in a front nine of 32.

-However, a nightmare back nine saw him record three bogeys and a double on 18, but at one under he's still in contention.
+However, a nightmare back nine saw him record three bogeys and a double on 18, but at one under he is still in contention.

 Koepka challenging as Mickelson goes home